I guess it was the sermon on the Trinity

 to honor our preacher, who was retiring from her ministry.

-The following Sunday service would be
+The following Sunday’s service would be

 in the church building on Main Street.

-A Communion service,
+A Communion service, first,

 then a Men’s Club sponsored luncheon in the Fellowship Hall